NVIDIA-Omniverse/kit-project-template/README.md

 2. For each new release increment extension version (in `extension.toml`) and update the changelog (in `docs/CHANGELOG.md`).
 [Semantic versionning](https://semver.org/) must be used to express severity of API changes.

 # Contributing

 The source code for this repository is provided as-is and we are not accepting outside contributions.

+# License

+By using this solution you agree to the terms of this [License](LICENSE) .
+The most recent version of the License is available [here](https://docs.omniverse.nvidia.com/composer/latest/common/NVIDIA_Omniverse_License_Agreement.html).